Murder of Donald Lehman

 Donald Lehman (1933 – January 8, 1981) was an American man who was murdered in front of his family by four men in Arkansas.
-All four men: James William Holmes, Hoyt Franklin Clines, Michael Orndorff, and Darryl Richley, were convicted of capital murder and sentenced to death, albeit Orndorff's sentence was reduced to life without parole on appeal.
+All four men – James William Holmes, Hoyt Franklin Clines, Michael Orndorff, and Darryl Richley – were convicted of capital murder and sentenced to death, albeit Orndorff's sentence was reduced to life without parole on appeal.
 The other three were all executed one by one on August 3, 1994.
-It was the first triple execution in the United States in the modern era.
+It was the first triple execution in the United States in the post-Gregg v.
+Georgia modern era.

 Murder

 Donald Lehman, his wife, Virginia, and their daughter, Vicki, were at their home when four men wearing ski masks rang the doorbell and forced their way inside.
-Lehman was shot three times and severely beaten with a motorcycle drive chain in front of his family.
-More than $1,000 and several guns were stolen, according to court documents.
+The intruders shot Lehman three times and severely beat him with a motorcycle drive chain in front of his family.
+The intruders stole more than $1,000 and several guns, according to court documents.
 Holmes, Richley, Clines, and Orndorff were arrested later that day.
-They were each convicted of capital murder and sentenced to death.
-Orndorff later had his sentence overturned on appeal, and Lehman's family agreed to a life sentence in his case.
+They were tried jointly for capital murder and aggravated robbery.
+All of them were found guilty and sentenced to death.
+Orndorff later had his death sentence overturned on appeal, and Lehman's family agreed to a life sentence in his case.